Licensee Continuity Plan

 Why Protect Hosted Applications

-An increasing number of organisations rely on 3rd party developed, business critical applications that are delivered through a hosting partner (e.g. AWS etc.) using a Software as a Service model.
+An increasing number of organisations rely on 3rd party developed, business critical applications that are delivered through a hosting partner (e.g. AWS etc.) using a Software as a Service (SaaS) model.
 In many cases the software supplier owns the relationship with the hosting partner.
 Should the supplier suffer failure, the software user has no control over the continuation of the service and typically loses not just the service that they have invested in and rely upon but also all data held with the hosting partner.
 The data loss can often be more devastating than the loss of the service.

 SaaS Escrow versus LCP